dagster-io/dagster/docs/docs-beta/docs/guides/monitor/logging/custom-logging.md

 ### Expected `json_console_logger` output

-The `json_console_logger` will emit an exhaustive single line JSON document containing the full log record, including the dagster metadata fields.
+The `json_console_logger` will emit an exhaustive single line JSON document containing the full log record, including the Dagster metadata fields.

 Here's an example of the output for reference, formatted for readability: